stephenballot/me/README.md

 **My Basic Preferences**

-You can Slack me anytime, I like responding quickly.
+You can Slack or Mail me anytime, I like responding, and almost always do.
+You'll see in this `README` a theme: I love working asynchronously, and enjoy reading my team's work/thoughts a lot.

 If I am traveling, I will give my team notice of said travel in advance.
 We have a shared team calendar: use it to note your leave and travels too.
 I will reciprocate.
 I prefer not to have our standard schedule whilst travelling, but happy to make exceptions.